UlysseREGLADE/abcd_rf_fit/readme.md

 \end{align}
 $$

-In the rotating frame at $\omega$ the Hamiltonian we consider the one of a bar linear resonator:
+In the rotating frame at $\omega$, the Hamiltonian we consider the one of a bar linear resonator:

 $$
 H/\hbar = (\omega-\omega_0)a^\dagger a